 - Social mobility and social justice

-If you would like a member of the team to speak at an event, email [email protected].
+If you would like a member of the team to speak at an event, please contact them directly or email [email protected].

 Keep up to date

 If you would like to be kept up to date with our work, please sign up to our newsletter.
 Our work is made stronger by including the voices of practitioners on the ground.
 If you are working with children and young people in education, perhaps as a teacher, youth worker or in a different capacity, please sign up to our practitioner panel here to get updates about how you can get involved.